thosoo/Logitech-G19-Linux-Daemon/readme.txt

 - The menu shows your installed applets.
 As of now (11.5.10) only the simple_slideshow and simple_clock-applets have been tested, the others might work
 - Navigate with your display-keys
 - Press OK to start an applet
-- Press MENU to go back to the Menu
+- Press MENU to go back to the Menu (there is a chance the applet wil reapear on its own, just press MENU again)

 - if anything goes wrong: sudo killall python (might kill some other processes)

+==== Slideshow ====

+- Put pictures to logitech/applets/simple_slideshow/pics/ (or change path in the simple_slideshow.py file)
+- Press OK to start automated slideshow
+- Press UP/DOWN to change slideshow-delay (standard is 5sec, 1sec/step)

 === Infos for developers ===